peka01/ntr-test/docs/en/Administrator/training-management.md

 - **Description**: Change or improve the description
 - **All changes are immediately visible** to all users

+## Delete trainings

+### Here's how you do it
+1. Find the training in the list
+2. Click on the **delete icon** (trash can) next to the training
+3. Confirm the deletion in the popup dialog
+4. The training is permanently removed

+### Important notes
+- **This action cannot be undone** - the training will be permanently deleted
+- **All subscriptions** to this training will also be removed
+- **Users will no longer see** this training in their available options
+- **Make sure you really want to delete** before confirming

 ## Search and filter trainings

 ### Here's how you do it